proxpero/Winchester/README.md

 # Winchester

+Winchester is a cross-platform app framework which uses [Endgame](https://github.com/proxpero/Winchester/tree/master/Endgame) to allow users to play and review chess games.
+It is currently in beta.

 Features:

 * History scroll: a clear and easy way to quickly move forward and backward through a game's moves.